What is Research Integrity?

-Research governance is one of the priorities of the University’s Research & Innovation Strategic plan and leadership in the area is provided by the Senior Pro Vice Chancellor Professor Hilary Lappin-Scott, Academic Lead and Deputy Academic Lead for Research Integrity.
+The University is committed to creating a culture of good research practice and maintaining the highest standards of rigour and integrity in all aspects of research.
+Providing a supportive environment for researchers, that is underpinned by good research governance, is one of the key priorities of the University's Research & Innovation Strategic plan.
+Leadership in the area is provided by the Pro Vice Chancellor for Research & Innovation.
 Support for researchers is made available through training and guidance through Colleges and Professional Services units within the University.

-The University’s Research Integrity: A Policy Framework on Research Ethics and Governance outlines the institutional approach to research integrity and provides the underpinning policies on research governance.
-The Policy Framework has been developed in accordance with the guidelines of the Concordat to Support Research Integrity, UK Research & Integrity Office Code of Practice and Research Governance Framework for Health & Social Care in Wales.
+The University’s Research Integrity: Policy Framework outlines the institutional approach to research integrity and provides the underpinning policies on research ethics & governance.
+The Policy Framework has been developed in accordance with the guidelines of the Concordat to Support Research Integrity, UK Research & Integrity Office Code of Practice and the UK Policy Framework for Health and Social Care Research.